 The MISSING subcommand determines the handling of user-missing values.
 When set to TABLE, the default, missing values are dropped on a table by table basis.
 When set to INCLUDE, user-missing values are included in tables and statistics.
-When set to REPORT, which is allowed only in integer mode, user-missing values are included in tables but marked with an 'M' (for "missing") and excluded from statistical calculations.
+When set to REPORT, which is allowed only in integer mode, user-missing values are included in tables but marked with a footnote and excluded from statistical calculations.